To access the FACTS Tuition Assistance Application, please click FACTS Management account.

-- Students will not receive a paycheck.
+Students will not receive a paycheck.
 Money earned will be credited to their tuition according to their hours worked at the current minimum wage rate.
-Work credits are applied monthly to SMART Tuition by the school's bookkeeper.
+Work credits are applied monthly to FACTS by the school's bookkeeper.
 Credits are applied based on the tuition payment plan (i.e. if the student is on the monthly tuition payment plan, credits earned will be allocated over monthly tuition payments).

 - During the school year, students are able to work immediately following the school day for 1-2 hours.
 Students may not participate on days they have after school activities.

 - During the summer, the work schedule is Monday-Friday, 7:00 am to 3:30 pm daily.
 No work on July 4.

 - Depending on the number of students signed up for summer work, students will work in one of two or three shifts, with days to be determined.